weiserlab/haiku/ReadMe.md

-## Operating System for More Capable Embedded and IoT Device
+## TBA

+Operating system for Single Board Computers and Embedded Systems with Focus on Networking, Sensing and Embedded Learning

 Details to be added (TBA)